 With proven benefits to both physical and mental wellbeing, there’s never been a better time to start gardening.
-Whether your growing space is a windowsill or a sprawling plot, these books might just help to inspire you…
+Whether your growing space is a windowsill or a sprawling plot, our edit of 2020’s best gardening books might just help to inspire you…

 IMAGE: ALFRED LUTZ/UNSPLASH

 Like the idea of growing, but don’t know where to start?
 Gardener Charlie Hart’s enthusiastic have-a-go approach is infectious and this handbook is all about building confidence and taking away the fear of getting it wrong.
 Featuring digestible lists of what seeds to plant where, pruning guides, advice on coping with tricky spots, essential pieces of kit and Charlie’s favourite vegetables to grow and eat, this book is perfect for beginners – whatever the size of your plot.

 This engaging handbook by award-winning gardener and author Mark Diacono is designed to help any budding gardener – no matter the size of your outside space – to grow your own edible garden.
 Packed with sowing and growing tips, potential problems, information on harvesting and more, the book promotes the idea that you should choose to grow what suits your lifestyle.

 A charming mixture of memoir and botanical history, this book by the Telegraph’s gardening columnist explores the joy that greenery can bring to your life.
 When Alice Vincent finds herself uprooted, heartbroken and living out of a suitcase in a tiny London flat she starts to plant seeds.
 She nurtures pot plants and vines on windowsills and draining boards and, as she fills her new space with green, she finds her feet and starts to heal.